dcl-docs/project-example/README.md

 `[target file] : [dependency file 1] [dependency file 2] [dependency file 3]`

 Your files can have any number of dependencies, but make sure to separate the dependencies with a single space.
-If your need more than one line for your dependencies, end all lines except the last with a "\".
+If you need more than one line for your dependencies, end all lines except the last with a "\\".

 #### Rules